kubewarden/rfc/rfc/0011-audit-checks.md

 ### Step 3: performing evaluations

-Initially, the evaluation is executed through an HTTP request directed at the Policy Server that enforces the policy.
+The evaluation process involves the scanner sequentially cycling through each audited resource, executing an HTTP request to the Policy Server that enforces the policy for each one.
 This step is crucial for determining the compliance of each resource with the established cluster policies.

 We will extend Policy Server to have a new endpoint for the audit checks.
 While the Kubernetes API server uses `/validate/POL_ID`, the audit scanner will file